-Step System prompt Action 1 Enter 3 from the Operator Menu and press Return.
-Result: The software displays the Full Disk Restore screen shown in Figure 7-1. (continued on post page)
+Step System prompt Action 1 - Enter Enter 3 from the Operator Menu and press Return.
+Result: The software displays the Full Disk Restore screen shown in Figure 7-1. (continued on next page)

 Restoring Files and Disks 7.2 Restoring a Disk